TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 54/Psalms 54.2.md

 ---

-Hear my prayer, O God; Give ear to the words of my mouth.
+Hear my prayer, God.
+Listen to the words of my mouth.